flexera-public/policy_templates/operational/aws/total_instance_vcpus/README.md

-# AWS Number of Instance vCPUs Used Policy Template
+# AWS Usage Report - Number of Instance vCPUs Used

 ## What it does